Summer is potato salad season

-I have a true love affair with potatoes and therefore potato salad.
-I also believe that everyone should have at least one “go to” potato salad recipe that they love and can rely upon.
+I have a true love affair with potatoes, particularly the red skinned variety and therefore red skin potato salad.
+Also, I believe that everyone should have at least one “go to” potato salad recipe that they love and can rely upon.
 (I have three, at last count)

 Potatoes: I use red potatoes, baby-sized if possible.
 The reason?
 It’s such a bother to peel potatoes!
 I leave the thin red skins as part of the salad.
 (Maybe this should be called Classic Potato Salad - Lazy Style.)

 Eggs: Yes, mandatory for me.
 I use a ratio of 3 eggs to 2 pounds of potatoes.